 The implicit things that matter beyond just the queries

-In job seeking, there are many factors that decide placements, beyond just the obvious that a person wants a job in project management in ICT.
-Some of these factors include how long has a person been doing project management, the kinds of projects that the person has been involved in, what qualifications and skills does the person have, the size and the culture of the person’s past companies, is it time for a step up and questions around culture fit.
+In the search for employment, there are many factors that decide placements, beyond just the obvious that a person wants a job in project management in ICT.
+Some of these factors include how long has a person been doing project management, the kinds of projects that the person has been involved in, what are the person’s qualifications or skill gaps, questions around culture fit and so on.

 “…does relevance amount to just that; the words we can express in a search box?”